juliangruber/subtoilet/README.md

 Marrying [toiletdb](https://github.com/maxogden/toiletdb) and [level-sublevel](https://github.com/dominictarr/level-sublevel).

-Lets you operate on a subspace of the db using a value that has the same instance as the main toiletdb.
+Lets you operate on a subspace of the db using a value that has the same interface as the main toiletdb.

 ```js
 var db = toilet('./data.json')